 Then we will know what he has called us to do…

 at the shore, in the meadows, or even on a soccer field.

 I love it when I get an idea that I have absolutely no idea why I thought of it.
 I chuckle, knowing that it wasn’t my thought.
 Many of those thoughts center on calling someone or praying for my neighbor; however, the list is never endless.
 It’s only one or two meaningful tasks.
 But I know I didn’t have them on my to-do list.

-Remember, we are all given the same amount of time in a day.
-What and how we honor that which has been so freely given can prosper us.
+What and how we honor the time which has been so freely given can prosper us.

-May your time be filled with activities that bring you immense joy and purpose.
-May you do what you love and love what you do with time enough to spare.
+My prayer you today is that your time be filled with activities that bring you immense joy and purpose.
+That you do what you love and love what you do with time enough to spare.

 What is your plan to set aside quiet time in your busy schedule?